 - A. The owner and the operator of a dam shall be responsible for the proper operation and maintenance as well as the structural integrity of the dam.
 In order to fulfill this responsibility, the owner and/or the operator should perform a visual inspection of the dam at least every sixty (60) days and after every major rainfall event over the watershed.
-Any significant deficiencies observed during such visual inspections shall be immediately reported to MDEQ. - B. The owner or operator of a high hazard or significant hazard dam shall have a detailed formal inspection of the dam performed by a registered professional engineer with experience in the design and construction of dams not later than March 1, 2006, and thereafter at such recurring intervals as may be directed by MDEQ.
+Any significant deficiencies observed during such visual inspections shall be immediately reported to MDEQ. - B. The owner or operator of a high hazard or significant hazard dam shall have a detailed formal inspection of the dam performed by a registered professional engineer with experience in the design and construction of dams at such recurring intervals as may be directed by MDEQ.
 In addition, annual owner's inspections of the dam submitted by the owner may also be required.
 A checklist form prescribed and furnished by MDEQ shall be used to record observations during the inspection.
-The report on findings of scheduled detailed inspections (including the completed MDEQ prescribed checklist and an evaluation of the operation, maintenance, and the structural integrity of the dam), bearing the signature and seal of the professional engineer performing the inspection.
-Inspection reports shall be submitted to MDEQ no later than sixty (60) days after completion. - C. MDEQ employees are authorized to make inspections at any time to evaluate the operation, maintenance, and structural integrity of dams and reservoirs.
-The owner or operator shall be required to perform, at the owner's or operator's expense, such work as may be necessary to correct deficiencies in maintenance and operation or accomplish necessary repairs identified by such inspections.
-If deficiencies are not corrected or repairs are not made as specified in the inspection report, the Commission may order owners or operators to take remedial action or remove the dam in order to safeguard lives and property. - C. The owners or operators of high hazard or significant hazard dams shall maintain records and documents related to the original construction, recurring inspections, maintenance, repairs, and alterations of the dam for the life of the project.
-Such records shall be made available for inspection, or copies of such records furnished, upon request by MDEQ. - D. If, upon inspection, the Board or the Commission determines that: - a.
-A dam was constructed without obtaining required prior written authorization from the Permit Board; - b.
-A dam was not constructed in accordance with the plans and specifications upon which the Board based its written authorization; - c.
-The dam may not provide adequate safety for lives and property;
+Inspection reports shall be submitted to MDEQ no later than sixty (60) days after completion. - C. The owners or operators of high hazard or significant hazard dams shall maintain records and documents related to the original construction, recurring inspections, maintenance, repairs, and alterations of the dam for the life of the project.
+Such records shall be made available for inspection, or copies of such records furnished, upon request by MDEQ. - D. Dam breach analysis may be required by MDEQ to evaluate the hazard potential classification of a dam.
+For hazard classification purposes, the breach analysis is typically performed as a sunny day top of dam failure.
+MDEQ at its discretion may also require additional scenarios in certain circumstances.